camiloahm/scaleconf-deploying-microservices/flexible-env-google-bonus/README.md

 Flexible environments will deploy google cloud containers, taking care of all these things for us.
 To get started we only require two basic adjustments to our application:

-  - Flexible environment expects our app to serve in port `8080` by default
+  - Flexible environment expects our app to serve in port `8080` by default thats why we need to modify nginx.conf file
   - We need to create an `app.yaml` with a few basic parameters.
 In this case app.yaml is inside appengine-samples folder.
 There are two examples nginx and ruby.
 You can use them.

 This is the app.yaml file.
 It´s important to notice that the first time that you deploy a container to google flexible service you cannot use service tag "service: nginx",